TrustAI/DeepGO/ExperimentResults/README.md

 The lipschitz constant is dynamically estimate during the searching.

-DNN2_img_1_feaNew_3: indicate DNN-2, ImageIndex-1 (ie, 1st image MNIST  testing dataset), and feature-3
+DNN2_img_1_feaNew_3: indicates DNN-2, ImageIndex-1 (i.e., 1st image in MNIST testing dataset), and feature-3

 ### Each image has three sub-images: